MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-cordova-applications/index.md

 MobileFirst applications can access resources using the `WLResourceRequest` REST API.
 The REST API works with all adapters and external resources, and is supported in the following Cordova platforms: iOS, Android, Windows 8.1 Universal and Windows 10 UWP.

+**Prerequisite**: Ensure you have [added the MobileFirst Platform SDK](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-android-applications) to your Cordova application.

 ## WLResourceRequest
 The `WLResourceRequest` class handles resource requests to adapters or external resources.